bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/01-Activities/04-Bootstrap-Utilities/README.md

 ## 💡 Hint

-* Don't forget to use the previous examples and activities as a guide to how the classes can be used!
+* Don't forget to use the previous examples and activities as a guide to how the utility classes can be used!

 ## 🏆 Bonus

-If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:
+If you have completed the activity, work through the following challenge with your partner to further your knowledge:

 * Using Chrome DevTools, what can you do to make this look more personalized?
 Try updating some of the more generic styles to use different colors or font sizes.